tapdata/idaas-pdk/docs/development.md

 **Data types is only required for your data source which need create table before insert records**, like MySQL, Oracle, Postgres, etc.

 Data types is the mapping of data type (include capabilities) with TapType.
-TapType is the generic type definition in iDaaS Flow Engine.
+TapType is the generic type definition in iDaaS Incremental Engine.

-* PDK connector define data types json mapping, let Flow Engine know the mapping of data types with TapTypes.
+* PDK connector define data types json mapping, let Incremental Engine know the mapping of data types with TapTypes.
-* Records with TapTypes will flow into Flow Engine to do processing, join, etc.
+* Records with TapTypes will flow into Incremental Engine to do processing, join, etc.
-* Once the records with TapTypes will flow into a PDK target, Flow engine will conjecture the best data types for PDK developer to create the table, base on the input of data types json mapping.
+* Once the records with TapTypes will flow into a PDK target, Incremental engine will conjecture the best data types for PDK developer to create the table, base on the input of data types json mapping.

 For more about [Data Types](dataTypes.md).